 (Pay-For-Use Model Into a Subscription Model)

-Netflix made two major changes since its launch.
-At first, it began the subscription option in 1999 to store DVD rental.
+Netflix has made two significant changes since its launch.
+First, it began the subscription option in 1999 to store DVD rental.
 This change allows consumers to rent unlimited DVD rental without late fees.
 It was the first change in the business model in the history of Netflix.

 Second-Change in 2007